landont168/stockle/README.md

 aug 16, 2024

 - todo: continue to refactor frontend as much as possible (ex. refactor dark theme stuff into hook?)
-- update #1 (2 hours): refactored frontend with custom hooks + reducers. having issue with no animation on game shuffle tho.
+- update #1 (2 hours): refactored frontend with custom hooks + reducers. having issue with no animation on game shuffle tho
+- update #2 (3 hours): worked on more refactoring and cleaning up frontend LOL + created custom hook to abstract game logic/states

 ### challenges: